25 Things "Perfect" Moms Don’t Want You to Know - Baby Chick

 Share

-Sharing on Instagram only the highlights of my husband’s and my relationship.
+I am sharing only the highlights of my husband’s and my relationship on Instagram.
 The best accomplishments of my kids.
-Letting the world in on only the overwhelming beauty of marriage and motherhood and life as we know it (eye roll).
+Letting the world in on only the overwhelming beauty of marriage, motherhood, and life as we know it (eye roll).
 Let’s be real friends.
-That fairytale beauty happens only a very, VERY, V E R Y small percentage of the time, mmkay.
+That fairytale beauty happens only a very, VERY, V-E-R-Y small percentage of the time.

-Like, VERY small percentage.
+Like, a VERY small percentage.
 Did I mention a small percentage?

-It’s so easy to sit and compare – to look at other’s relationship highlights or mom wins, thinking “dude, my marriage sucks compared to theirs,” or “geez, I don’t even know when PTA meetings are held for my kid’s school.”
-All of the if-only and the what-ifs of what life would be like in someone else’s shoes instead of your own.
+It’s so easy to sit and compare – to look at other’s relationship highlights or mom wins, thinking, “Dude, my marriage sucks compared to theirs,” or “Geez, I don’t even know when PTA meetings are held for my kid’s school.”
+All of the if-onlys and the what-ifs of what life would be like in someone else’s shoes instead of your own.

-I know this because I’m even guilty of that too.
+I know this because I’m guilty of that, too.
 Seeing couples and moms I admire on social media – the places they go, the things they do, the gorgeous outfits and the makeup and the smiles and the sceneries . . . only for me to snap back into reality when I look up from my computer screen.
-There I am, sitting in the living room, wearing an XL snot-stained t-shirt and greasy mom-bun-hair, with my shirtless husband standing across the house scratching his balls, and hearing the kids trying to flush a toothbrush down the toilet.
+There I am, sitting in the living room, wearing an XL snot-stained t-shirt and greasy mom bun hair, with my shirtless husband standing across the house scratching his balls and hearing the kids trying to flush a toothbrush down the toilet.

-So.
-If you’ve been caught in a comparison trap recently, let’s give you some facts of what every mom, wife, and woman does – and yes – even the ones you think have it all together.
+If you’ve been caught in a comparison trap recently, let’s give you some facts about what every mom, wife, and woman does – and yes – even the ones you think have it all together.

 1. She slams her hand in the car door.
 Hard.